Fedict/fts-test-environment/README.md

 a checkout somewhere else, and doesn't have to be the one in this directory); then run

+    oc start-build --from-dir=$(pwd) mvn-projectname

+for Java projects, or

-    mvn -DskipTests package # only if this is a Java project oc start-build --from-dir=$(pwd) projectname
+    oc start-build --from-dir=$(pwd) projectname

-Where `projectname` is the relevant build name (you can get a list with `oc get bc`.
+Where `projectname` is the relevant build name (you can get a list with `oc get bc`).
 Add the parameter `-F` to `start-build` to follow the build log.
 After the build finishes, minishift will automatically restart the container with the software.

 You can rerun `setup-testenv.sh` after a `git pull` in this directory in case relevant changes have been made to the script and you want the new